cs194-126/lab1/README.md

 0. If it worked, the onboard user-controlled LED (the green one next to the reset button) shoud blink at about 1Hz.

 ### Installing Eclipse
-_This section is optional, for people want to work with an IDE and GUI debug tools.
+_This section is optional, for people who want to work with an IDE and GUI debug tools.
 This is recommended for beginners, as it provides a low learning curve and integrated way to code, program, and debug firmware.
 For the masochists among us that love vim/emacs and command-line GDB, feel free to skip this section._

 #### Initial setup
 0. [Download Eclipse](https://www.eclipse.org/downloads/).
 Eclipse IDE for C/C++ developers is a good option.